pulumi/pulumi-hugo/themes/default/content/blog/migration-hub/index.md

 The other half of the time, infrastructure may have been created in the cloud console ("click-ops"), using a cloud CLI, or some other manual provisioning tool, but now needs to become repeatable and scalable using infrastructure as code.

-The most common reasons teams prefer Pulumi include
+The most common reasons teams prefer Pulumi include:

 * Best-in-class productivity
 * Accessible to the entire organization, thanks to industry standard languages